kayjan/bigtree/docs/gettingstarted/demo/tree.md

 2. Alternatively, `root.hshow()` can be used
 3. Alternatively, `root.vshow()` can be used

-Other customizations for printing are also available, such as:
+Other customisations for printing are also available, such as:

 - Printing alias instead of node name, if present
 - Printing subtree